gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_dataops_pipeline.md

 -   **Testing and Quality Assurance**: Embedding rigorous testing within the pipeline to ensure data quality, integrity, and compliance with business rules.
--   **Collaboration and Version Control**: Encouraging collaboration between different roles such as data scientists, engineers, and analysts, and using version control to manage changes.

-The integration of these additional steps turns the data handling process into a more agile, responsive, and reliable system.
-It aligns more closely with modern development practices and the dynamic nature of data-driven applications.
-Thus, a CI/CD DataOps pipeline represents a more holistic approach to data management and can be viewed as an ETL or ELT process enriched with contemporary practices to cater to today's complex and fast-paced data environments.

 ## The ETL/ELT Framework